Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 Mio was surprised: "Really...?"

-Lanz complained: "Bolearis was looking for you.
+Lanz complained to her: "Bolearis was looking for you.
 You didn't actually come alone, did you?"

 "Uh-huh...
 I actually did.
 Your understanding of the situation is correct."
 She shook her head, "and I can't risk any more casualties."

 "So you thought you'd go and take care of this yourself, huh."
-One fun fact, a giant triceraptor-like creature lurked in the distance, before the ferronis wheel.
+A giant triceraptor-like creature lurked in the distance, very near to the ferronis wheel.

 Mio: "In that case, we-"